I Heart Therapy

-I am a Brisbane-based Accredited Mental Health Social Worker with a Masters in Child Play Therapy, and I have over 10 years of experience in working with little hearts and minds.
-Above all, as a mum of two, I’m passionate about creating a safe space for individuals and families to connect and flourish.
-I’m here to be a friend, cheerleader, teacher and advocate for your child - and you!
+Jessica Sharrock is an Accredited Mental Health Social Worker with a Masters in Child Play Therapy with over 10 years of experience in working with little hearts and minds.
+Above all, as a mum of two, Jessica is passionate about creating a safe space for individuals and families to connect and flourish!

 "Play is a rite of passage for childhood - it’s how they make sense of their world and others.
 It is how they learn, test and practice.